nicholaswagner/warforthecrown/writeups/act 1 - crownfall/08 The Buzz of the Senate.md

 - Caritas begins to talk with [[Baron-Nicolaus-Okerra]], a handsome bear of man with a friendly and gentle smile.
 The Baron gives heartfelt condolences to Caritas for the loss of his father so many years ago, and admits that while he didn’t know the man personally, many of his colleagues have had many kind things to say about him.
 He shares his concerns about the vote to overturn primogeniture with Caritas - he is worried about the instability it would cause, especially because his young daughter Selli wants to become a knight, and he feels it’s his responsibility to give her as safe a world as possible.
 Caritas continues working to sway the Baron to Eutropia’s side. ![[okerra.png]]

-- Arturo endures a tiresome conversation with the braggadocious and rude [[Earl Calhadian Vernisant]] , who informs him (between assertions that he has descended from General Arnisant himself) that a genealogical book is being held by Copernia Vau in the Arcade of Triumphs.
-Arturo goes to the Arcade and wins Copernia’s admiration with his genuine admiration of the artifacts on display.
+- Arturo endures a tiresome conversation with the braggadocious and rude [[Earl Calhadian Vernisant]] , who informs him (between assertions that he has descended from General Arnisant himself) that a genealogical book is being held by [[Copernia Vau]] in the Arcade of Triumphs.
+Arturo goes to the Arcade and wins [[Copernia Vau]]’s admiration with his genuine admiration of the artifacts on display.
 She brings him into the Artifact Restoration Room and gifts him a Superior Repair Kit.
 Arturo finds the book.

 ![[library.png]]